 Three of the 100 best medical schools of the world are in Italy, but they also run courses in English.
 These are La Sapienza University of Rome, the University of Bologna and the International Medical School of La Statale di Milano.
 With IMAT, international students get a real chance of joining one of the most prestigious medical schools in the world.

 University in Italy is an option for everyone

 By now, you might still be wondering whether you have what it takes to apply for an Italian university.
-The answer to this question can be easily found here: Tell me what your high school diploma is and I’ll tell you if you can enrol in an Italian University.
+The answer to this question can be easily found here: Tell me what studies you have completed, I’ll tell you how to enrol in an Italian University.